morganney/magic-comments-loader/README.md

 ```
 **default** `'ignore'`

+_Note, this option is only applied when `mode` is `parser`._

 _Note, this option only considers block comments that precede the dynamic imports specifier, and any comments coming after are ignored and left intact._

 Sets how dynamic imports with block comments are handled.
 If `ignore` is used, then it will be skipped and no magic comments from your configuration will be applied.
-If `replace` is used, then all found comments will be replaced with the magic comments. `append` and `prepend` add the magic comments before, or after the found comments, respectively.
-If a function is used it will be passed the found comments, and the magic comment string that is to be applied.
+If `replace` is used, then all found comments will be replaced with the magic comments. `append` and `prepend` add the magic comments after, or before the found comments, respectively.

+When a function is used it will be passed the found comments, and the magic comment string that is to be applied.
 The return value has the same effect as `replace`.
+There is an [example of using a function](https://github.com/morganney/magic-comments-loader/blob/main/__tests__/loader.spec.js#L1137-L1154) in the loader specification.

 ## Examples